Learn how to create a proposal using a measurement report for auto-populated item quantities.

 *Requirements to create a proposal from a measurement report.

-Available On: Free, Pro, Premium & Enterprise Plans
+Available On: Free, Pro, Premium & Elite Plans

 Step 1: Log onto your Roofr dashboard and click the “Proposals” button on the left side navigation.